Episode 7: President Cortelyou?

 INT.
 PRIVATE DINING ROOM – MANHATTAN CLUB – NIGHT

+In a richly appointed room, J.P.
+Morgan, towering and magnetic, makes his move.
 In a private back room, paneled wood, thick drapes, George B. Cortelyou, composed, reserved and J.P.
-Morgan, looming in both presence and voice, cigar smoke curling around him like a crown - Morgan offers to back him for President of the United States.
-Cortelyou is appreciative but does not show his cards.
+Morgan, looming in presence, voice, and cigar smoke - one of the richest men in the world offers to back him in the next presidential election.

-In a private moment, the White House Chief Stewart tells Cortelyou that he is “rooting for him.”
+In a private moment, the White House Chief Stewart pulls Cortelyou aside, “If anyone deserves to live here, you do.”
+You must

-Roosevelt ultimately endorses Taft, who he believes will carry-on TR’s policies.
-Cortelyou is disappointed but only privately.
+In a Cabinet meeting later that week, Roosevelt unexpectedly endorses Howard Taft for President.
+Cortelyou is disappointed, but only privately.
 Lilly sits next to him while he plays the piano - moody at first, but then, a tune of optimism.

 INT.
 GEORGE B. CORTELYOU’S OFFICE – NIGHT – NEW YORK CITY – 1909